 The third action a3 is “apply” the pieces of information, meaning that you should use the new theoretical information that you just got/accepted and put it into practice.
 In some cases “apply” just means that you have to do exactly what you just learned while sometimes the Y (yourself) will influence how you apply something.

 I give you two examples on how to apply the formula.
-Let’s start with these two new facts about Switzerland: In Switzerland you’re legally not allowed to keep some animals, such as rabbits and guinea pigs alone as a pet (always at least two).
+Let’s start with these two new facts about Switzerland: In Switzerland you’re legally not allowed to keep pets, such as bunnies and guinea pigs individually (always at least two).
 Also, in public transport people are extremely quiet, especially in the morning.

 After you read these two facts (acquire) you need to accept them, even if perhaps you think that it doesn’t make very sense.
 Now, you have to apply the new facts: With the first example it’s quite easy since it’s a law.
 For the second example your Y=Yourself will influence how you are applying the new information since it’s a norm or unwritten rule.
 As an introvert, you will be happy to follow the rule at every time.
-As an extroverted person, perhaps you will not be able to always follow the rule, so don’t worry, nothing will happen.
-In this case I would suggest you to avoid having a call or listen to loud music in public transport.
-What you definitely can do is for example to chat with your seat neighbor.
+As an extroverted person, perhaps you won’t be able to follow the rule at every time, so don’t worry, nothing will happen.
+In this case I would suggest you to avoid having a call, speak loudly or listen to loud music in public transport.

 So until now it seems really obvious: To integrate successfully in a new country you have to acquire step by step pieces of information about the country and its people, accept those news and apply them using your own personality, culture and past as a filter.
 Unfortunately, the formula doesn’t end here.